MOBILIZING THE LATINO VOTE

 LCF is working to bring together Latino nonprofits, advocates, and youth to understand the importance of the 2020 elections through digital activations.
 LCF has planned a series of virtual events designed to mobilize the Latino vote!
 LCF has already partnered with institutions like UC Merced and Univision to ensure that our community is heard, especially among Latino students who make up the largest portion of the Latino electorate.

 Speaking Up for Latino Voter Participation

-Between now and the 2020 Presidential Election, LCF will continue to elevate the stories of everyday Latinos who are closely watching the presidential race and other important ballot initiatives, races, etc. Now is the time to be heard!
+Throughout the 2020 election LCF elevated the stories of everyday Latinos who are closely watching the presidential race and other important ballot initiatives, races, etc. It’s time for our community to be heard!

 Raising Investments for Latino Nonprofits

-LCF will continue to spearhead efforts to increase resources to Latino-led organizations who are working to mobilize the Latino vote for the 2020 Presidential Election.
+LCF continues to spearhead efforts to increase resources to Latino-led organizations who are working to mobilize the Latino vote.
 Read about the groups we are investing in!